alexgisby/Assets/README.md

 ## More documentation?

 Sorry, the module is a bit sparse on docs at the moment, all the classes are fully PHPDoc'd so use the userguide API browser.

+## Known Issues

+There are a few gotcha's to be aware of:

+- Twitter Bootstrap: Javascript will *not* compile under Closure.
+This is due to their style of writing JS not being supported by Closure.
+Use YUI instead.
+- Icon paths: If you're using non-absolute paths for icons in CSS (looking at you Bootstrap again), they will break.
+- Make sure your code passes validation and JSLint to avoid nasty surprises.

 ## License